-Fentanyl Withdrawal Symptoms, Timeline, and Treatment
+Fentanyl Withdrawal Symptoms and Treatment

 Fentanyl is a highly potent, quick-acting synthetic opioid with a high risk for dependence.1 If you are physically dependent on fentanyl and you cut back significantly or attempt to quit using it, you will experience symptoms that are characteristic of the opioid withdrawal syndrome.1 This article will help you understand more about fentanyl addiction and withdrawal, including: